nowhereman/ruby-net-ldap/README.txt

 * Standards-based (going for RFC 4511)
 * Portable: 100% Ruby

-== SYNOPSIS:

-See Net::LDAP for documentation and usage samples.

-== REQUIREMENTS:

-Net::LDAP requires Ruby 1.8.2 or better.

 == INSTALL:

 Net::LDAP is a pure Ruby library.
 It does not require any external libraries.

-You can install the RubyGems version of Net::LDAP available from the usual sources.
+You can install the RubyGems version of Net::LDAP available at
+GitHub:

-* gem install net-ldap
+* gem install dim-ruby-net-ldap --source=http://gems.github.com

-If using the packaged (.tgz) version; it can be installed with:

-* ruby setup.rb
+== SYNOPSIS:

+See Net::LDAP for documentation and usage samples.

 == CREDITS: